vluz/NanoLLM/README.md

-# NanoLLM
+# Nano LLM

-A Python streamlit app that implements the smallest usable LLM
+### A Python streamlit app that implements the smallest usable LLM